-- -With children in schools, treatment centers or hospitals - -With adults in Government or Civilian Hospitals - -With research teams in the treatment of various disabilities. - -With rehabilitation teams
+- -With children in schools, treatment centers or hospitals - -With adults in Government or Civilian Hospitals - -With research teams in the treatment of various disabilities - -With rehabilitation teams is the only collegiate course for undergraduates in the Southwest.

 Occupational Therapy was added to the Texas Woman's University curriculum in 1944 as a result of the demand for more trained people in this profession.
 It was set up according to the plan of the American Occupational Therapy Association and the American Medical Association, and has continued with their approval.
+It